 You may recall that I am a huge proponent of buying local and organic.
 There are many reasons that I do this.
 First and foremost I do it for the health of my family.
-But other factors include that the aggressive use of pesticides in non organic farming are slowing killing our pollinators such as bees and butterflies.
-Pesticide is rampant in our soil and the run off pollutes our water.
+But other factors include that the aggressive use of pesticides in non-organic farming is slowing killing our pollinators such as bees and butterflies.
+The pesticide is rampant in our soil and the runoff pollutes our water.

 People say they cannot afford organic.
 Not to be Dolly Doomsday, but medical treatment for various diseases is far more expensive versus buying a $5 bag of organic produce over a $2 bag.
 Not to mention the organic tastes so much better because its growing cycle is not forced.
 Flavor develops naturally.